sematext/docs/docs/logs/field-types.md

 ### Analyzed string

 Use this type if you need to perform full-text, non-exact searches on a field.
-Note that we also make a Not Analyzed copy of this field (fields with .raw suffix), which you can use or aggregations and sorting.
+Note that we also make a Not Analyzed copy of this field with .raw suffix (e.g. if the field name is message, we also create message.raw), which you can use for aggregations and sorting.

 Example of a document containing string field: